The Bankrate promise

 That means refinancing will simply make your loan more costly.

-Loan rates were on the rise throughout 2022 as the Fed approved sizable rate hikes six times in a row.
+Loan rates were on the rise throughout 2022 and continued into 2023 as the Fed approved sizable rate hikes 10 times in a row.
 If you got your loan within the last couple of years, now may not be the best time to refinance.

 Your personal or business credit scores have dropped